elkasimi/zuniq-ai/README.md

 for generating entries to populate opening book hashmap for turns=1,2..5

 ## *Alphazero approach* try
-The game was a good candidate for an alphazero try. as its state is simply encode in a 64 unsigned integer and the possible actions are as simple as integers in the range [0..59]. the algorithm used in alphazero is elegant and I encourage you to read the paper for it in references section.
+The game was a good candidate for an alphazero try. as its state can be easily encoded in a 64 unsigned integer and the possible actions are as simple as integers in the range [0..59]. the algorithm used in alphazero is elegant and I encourage to read the corresponding paper in references section.

 I tried to insipre from it the following approach:
 - the MCTS uses an artificial neural net to attribute a score for a position instead of the random playout